BlobMaster41/developper-encyclopedia/readme.md

 ### 54. The Firmware Engineer

 Writes code that runs on devices with no operating system, no filesystem, no memory manager, no standard library, and sometimes no way to show you what went wrong except blinking an LED in a pattern you have to decode manually.
 Has implemented their own printf because the standard one was 14KB and the available flash was 8KB.
 Has debugged a timing issue by attaching an oscilloscope to a pin and watching the rise time on a signal.
 When their code fails, the failure mode is not a stack trace.
 The failure mode is silence: a device that was working that is now not working, for reasons visible only to someone willing to read voltage levels off a hardware pin and reason backward from physics to software.
 This is their normal.
 They are good at it.

+### 76. The Furry Dev

+Has a fursuit in their closet and a commit streak longer than your entire career.
+This is not a contradiction.
+This is actually the most statistically predictable combination in open source.
+Disproportionately represented in systems programming, Linux kernel contributions, networking infrastructure, compiler toolchains, and security tooling.
+Their avatar on every platform is a hand-commissioned anthropomorphic wolf or fox drawn by an artist they found on a platform you have never heard of, and the commission cost more than your monitor.
+Their code is immaculate.
+Their test coverage is exhaustive.
+Their documentation includes diagrams that are clearer than anything the "professional" developers on the team have ever produced.
+They contribute to projects that run critical infrastructure for organizations that would be extremely uncomfortable knowing the person maintaining their TLS library is wearing cat ears at their desk right now.
+The code does not care.
+The code has never cared.
+The code runs, the tests pass, the deployments succeed, and the fursuit stays in the closet during business hours unless it is a Friday and the webcam is off.
+Has contributed more to the infrastructure you depend on daily than most "normal" developers will in their entire career.
+Nobody talks about this publicly.
+Everybody in open source knows.
+The intersection of furry fandom and elite systems programming is one of the most well-documented and least-discussed phenomena in the entire industry.

 ---